Real Toric Varieties: Interactions between their Geometry and their Topology: Topological Types in Low Dimension

 Since $\langle \partial x;\partial y\rangle_{\R_+}$ and $\langle \partial x';\partial y'\rangle_{\R_+}$ intersect along $0$ and $X$ is smooth, $\partial x'+\partial y'=-(\partial x+\partial y)$.
-Thus, we find that $q_1+q_2=-1$, and that $q:=q_1-q_2$ is odd and coprime to $p$, i.e. coprime to $2p$.
-Now if $u,v$ are two integers satisfying $2up-uq=1$, the vector $\partial z':=u(\partial x -\partial y) + v\partial z$ is an anti-invariant vector completing $\partial x',\partial y'$ into a basis of $N$.
-Using this basis one finds that $X(\R)$ is obtained as the following gluing of two copies of $\C\times\Sph^1$ along $\C^\times\times\Sph^1$:
+Thus, we find that $q_1+q_2=-1$, and that $q\coloneqq q_1-q_2$ is odd and coprime to $p$, i.e. coprime to $2p$.
+Now if $u,v$ are two integers satisfying $2up-uq=1$, the vector $\partial z'\coloneqq u(\partial x -\partial y) + v\partial z$ is an anti-invariant vector completing $\partial x',\partial y'$ into a basis of $N$.
+Using this basis, one finds that $X(\R)$ is obtained as the following gluing of two copies of $\C\times\Sph^1$ along $\C^\times\times\Sph^1$:

-It is a classical description of the lens space $L(2p;q)$ obtain as the gluing of two solid tori along their boundary, cf. \S4~Example~I in \cite{Brody:1960aa}.
+It is a classical description of the lens space $L(2p;q)$ obtain as the gluing of two solid tori along their boundary, \textit{cf.} \cite[\S4, Example~I]{Brody:1960aa}.
 We deduce the realisability from the analysis we have just conducted. \end{proof}

 \begin{rem} Let $T\hookrightarrow X$ be a real \te\;of type $(1;2)_1$ that has compact real locus and smooth topological core with $a[X]=1+2y$.
 Then, we know that $X(\R)$ is homeomorphic to the lens space $L(2p;q)$.
 To find $p$ and $q$ we can notice first that $p$ is the integral length in $\bigwedge^3N$ of the product of three of the primitive generators of the four rays $\R_+\partial x$, $\R_+\partial y$, $\R_+\partial x'$, and $\R_+\partial y'$ of the two invariant bidimensional cones of $X$.
 Then, we find that $\partial x-\partial y$ and $\partial x' -\partial y'$ span the same module in $N\otimes\Z/2p$ and that $\partial x' -\partial y'$ equals $q(\partial x-\partial y)\,(\mod 2pN)$. \end{rem}